Dissecting Owl Pellets

 Yuck!
 Factor: I do the lab first to reassure students who are timid or hesitant about handling owl pellets.
 I’m enthusiastic but calm, and tell students this work is what scientists do.
 My positive attitude sets the tone for the lab.
 I don’t force participation.
 Since we do the lab twice, usually all students participate in one or both labs.

 Gluing Skeletons Together: Some students use the Owl Pellet Bone Chart to piece together skeletons and glue them to cardboard with craft glue.
 Be prepared for creative skeletons.

 Wild Owl Pellets: Depending on where you live, students may find owl pellets around the base of trees where owls nest.
 Since these owl pellets have not been sterilized, they contain bacteria.
 Tell students to ask an adult to help them collect the owl pellet.
 Ask them to put it in a zippered baggy if they bring it to school to share.
 Don't dissect unsterilized owl pellets.

 Students will dissect an owl pellet and record findings on lab sheet.
 Later they will share results with class and transfer data to a bar graph.
 After one or two weeks they will repeat the lab.

-When you think about your teaching ask yourself these questions:
+When you think about your teaching, ask yourself, did I: